kappter/wordmaker/README.markdown

 ## Contact

-For questions, suggestions, or feedback, open an issue on the [GitHub repository](https://github.com/kappter/wordmaker) or contact the maintainer at [your contact info, if desired].
+For questions, suggestions, or feedback, open an issue on the [GitHub repository](https://github.com/kappter/wordmaker).

 ---